16 Useful DIY Garage Workbench Plans You Can Build Today (with Pictures)

 3. A Rolling Workbench from A Crafted Passion

-With a large work area and a sturdy storage shelf underneath this bench both practical and robust.
+With a large work area and a sturdy storage shelf underneath, this bench is practical and robust.
 It’s quick to build and will cost less than $100 in materials.

 4. The 4hr $70 Workbench from Instructables

-This Instructables workbench is another one from the school of thought that says, “keep it simple and build is strong.”
-The plans provided are for a workbench that is 46.5 inches long, and 28 inches wide, but they could easily be modified to build a bench that will fit any size space that you have available in your workshop.
+This Instructables workbench is another one from the school of thought that says, “Keep it simple and build it strong.”
+The plans provided are for a workbench that is 46.5 inches long and 28 inches wide, but they could easily be modified to build a bench that will fit any space available in your workshop.

 5. The Sturdy Workbench from Wayne of the Woods

-This wall-mounted workbench from Wayne of the Woods is simple to construct and easy to modify.
+This wall-mounted workbench from Wayne of the Woods is simple to construct and modify.

-It provides a stable work surface that won’t slide about while you’re working and has an added bonus of keeping the floor space underneath clear; making it easy to keep your workshop clean and allowing space below to be used for storage when the bench isn’t in use.
+It provides a stable work surface that won’t slide about while you’re working and keeps the floor space underneath clear, making it easy to keep your workshop clean and allowing space below to be used for storage when the bench isn’t in use.

-This workbench will be a great choice if you are looking for something to install in a small garage where there is only limited space between the end of your parked cars and the wall.
-It also has some handy storage options built-in underneath.
+This workbench will be a great choice if you need something to install in a small garage with limited space between the end of your parked cars and the wall.
+It also has handy storage options built-in underneath.

 7. The Ultimate Mobile Workbench from Instructables

-This workbench from Instructables is a perfect solution for anyone with a small workshop, or that doesn’t have the space to install a fixed bench.
+This workbench from Instructables is a perfect solution for anyone with a small workshop who doesn’t have the space to install a fixed bench.

-This workbench has a practical design and incorporates a vertically adjustable and expandable workbench top that that can be used with large power tools.
-It also has interior storage shelves and a pegboard wall all contained within a stable and movable structure that allows you to work almost anywhere.
+This workbench has a practical design and incorporates a vertically adjustable and expandable workbench top that can be used with large power tools.
+It also has interior storage shelves and a pegboard wall within a stable and movable structure that allows you to work almost anywhere.

 8. Workbench with Outfeed Table from Jen Woodhouse

-This workbench by Jen Woodhouse is super easy to build, comes with a couple of excellent features and can be put together for less than $150.
+This workbench by Jen Woodhouse is easy to build, comes with a couple of excellent features, and can be put together for less than $150.

-Workbenches should be both sturdy and practical, and on that front, this one ticks all the boxes.
-We particularly like the shallow, second-level shelf that is a great resting placing the tools you are using on a particular project, keeping them both out of the way and within easy reach.
+Workbenches should be sturdy and practical; on that front, this one ticks all the boxes.
+We particularly like the shallow, second-level shelf that is a great place for the tools you use on your projects.

 9. Portable Workbench with Storage by Rogue Engineer

-This portable workbench from Rogue Engineer is another design that is perfect if you’re short on space and need a workbench that can be tucked away and double as a storage unit when not in use.
+This portable workbench from Rogue Engineer is another clever design if you’re short on space and need a workbench that can be tucked away and double as a storage unit when not in use.